Tom Eyen: Early life and education

-Eyen was born in Cambridge, Ohio, the youngest of seven children.
-His parents, Abraham and Julia Eyen, owned and ran a family restaurant.
+Eyen was born in Cambridge, Ohio, the youngest of six children.
+His father and mother, Julia Eyen, owned and ran a family restaurant.
+Eyen's interest in musical theatre began by the age of 11.
 He attended Ohio State University but left before graduating.
-Eyen moved to New York City in 1960 to study acting at the American Academy of Dramatic Arts.
+Eyen moved to New York City in 1960 to study acting at the American Academy of Dramatic Arts from 1961 to 1962, again leaving before completing the program, but discovering his interest in writing plays.
+Later, Eyen would sometimes make outlandish or humorous claims about his background.

 Career

 1960 to 1970

 Eyen sought acting roles without success, and worked briefly as a press agent, before he began writing for the theatre.
 He found an artistic home in the 1960s off-off-Broadway Experimental theatre scene, based at Caffe Cino and La MaMa Experimental Theatre Company.
 He gave Bette Midler her first professional acting roles in Miss Nefertiti Regrets and Cinderella Revisited.
 Both were produced in 1965, a children's play during the daytime and an adult show by night.
 With a grant from the Rockefeller Foundation, Eyen formed his own theatrical company, the Theatre of the Eye Repertory, in 1964.
 The company performed for a decade, and took Eyen's play about Sarah Bernhardt, Sarah B. Divine!, to the Spoleto Festival in Italy in 1967.
 Eyen's work was central to the 1960s neo-expressionist off-off-Broadway movement.
 The New York Times wrote in 1984, "His plays are known for emotionally grotesque material combined with sharp satire."

 Eyen was prolific, writing, and usually directing, 35 plays at La MaMa alone during the 1960s and 1970s.
 His early off-off-Broadway plays, other than those noted above, included: